This article contains affiliate links. Fight the New Drug may receive financial support from purchases made using affiliate links.

 As our affiliates over at the Fortify Platform have talked about, no matter where you are on the spectrum—from habit to obsession to addiction—if you believe you have some kind of an issue with pornography and you want to ditch it for good, you’ll need an action plan for starting your fight.

 You might have heard our organization’s slogan: Porn Kills Love.
-You might know how much pornography can wreck your self-worth and your relationships, and that it can distort the idea of love and healthy sexuality.
+It’s possible you know how much pornography can wreck your self-worth and your relationships and that it can distort the idea of love and healthy sexuality.

 Where to begin?